joshuacalebdavids/quickblocks/README.md

+# 💡 Quick Blocks

+A curated collection of reusable front-end solutions for common design patterns, UI components, and functionality — built with HTML5, CSS3, and JavaScript.
+Ideal for speeding up the development of both code-based PWAs and WordPress sites.

+Each folder is organized by purpose, making it easy to drop into existing projects or use as a starting point for new builds.

+## 🧰 Tech Stack

+**Client:** HTML5, CSS3(SCSS), JS(GSAP, WOW, ANIME)

-## Authors
+## ✍️ Authors

 - [@JoshuaDavids](https://www.github.com/JoshuaDavids)

-## Tech Stack
+## 📄 License

-**Client:** HTML5, CSS3, JS

-# Useful Design Solutions

-This repository is a collection of ready-to-use solutions for various tasks and website sections.
-Each folder is named according to its purpose, making it easy to find what you need when building or updating a project.
-These solutions are designed for both code-based PWAs and WordPress websites, helping streamline development and save time.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://github.com/JoshuaDavids/useful-design-solutions?tab=GPL-3.0-1-ov-file)

-## Support
+## 🤝 Support

-For support, email joshuadavids.jcd@gmail.com.
+Need help or have suggestions?
+Email me at joshuadavids.jcd@gmail.com.